Maths in Year 3

 Statistics, ratio, proportion, algebra (small focus in year 3)

 In each of our lessons, we adopt a 'do it, twist it, solve it' approach.
 This allows the children to practise the skill required to meet the learning objective and then apply it in a problem solving context whilst developing their reasoning skills.

-In Term 1 we will be focusing on: Place value and Number and Addition, Subtraction, Multiplication and Division.
+In Term 4 we will be focusing on: Measurement (length, height, capacity and volume) Adding and subtraction fractions and money.

 It is important that the children start practising their times tables in Year 3.
 By the end of Year 3 children are expected to know their 2, 5, and 3 times tables off by heart.